-Indi students acquire during the course Competence Competence descriptor Competence formation indicators code (within this course) UC-1 Student is able to search, critically analyze problem situations based on a UC-1.1 Student is able to apply systematization to solve tasks; 00-1 systematic approach, and develop a strategy for action.
-UC-1.2 Student is able to search and analyze information.
-Student is able to organize and manage the work of the UC-3.1 Student is able to organize team work on the project; UC-3 team, developing a team strategy to achieve the goal.
-UC-3.2 Student is able to interact with the executive authorities to coordinate all stages of design.
-UC-5 Student is able to analyze and take into account the diversity of cultures in the UC-5.1 Student is able to overcome cultural barriers by perceiving intercultural differences; process of intercultural interaction.
-UC-5.2 Student is able to overcome the cultural barrier by perceiving cross-cultural differences.
-UC-6 Student is able to determine and implement the priorities of his own activities and ways to improve it based on self- assessment.
-UC-6.1 "Student is able to plan his life activities for the period of study in an educational organization"; UC-6.2 Student is able to determine the tasks of self- development and professional growth, distribute them for long-medium- and short-term with justification of their relevance and determination of the necessary resources.
-GPC-1 Ability to analyze modern problems of science and production, solve complex (non-standard) tasks in professional activity.
-GPC-1.1 Ability to solve complex (non-standard) tasks in professional activities;GPC-1.2 Ability to analyze modern problems of science and production.
-GPC-2 professional knowledge using modern pedagogical GPC-2.2 Student is able to transfer professional knowledge using information technology.
-GPC-3 and implement new GPC-3.1 Student is able to implement new effective technologies in professional activity; GPC-3.2 Student is able to develop new efficient technologies in professional activity; Is able to develop new efficient technologies in professional activity.
+2.1.
+List of competences in that students acquire during the course Competence code Competence descriptor Competence formation indicators (within this course) GC-1 Student is able to search, critically analyze problem situations based on a GC-1.1 Student is able to apply systematization to solve tasks; systematic approach, and develop a strategy for action.
+GC-1.2 Student is able to search and analyze information.
+GC-3 GC-3.1 Student is able to organize team work on the project; team, developing a team strategy to achieve the goal.
+GC-3.2 Student is able to interact with the executive authorities to coordinate all stages of GC-5 Student is able to analyze and take into account the diversity of cultures in the barriers by perceiving intercultural differences; process of intercultural interaction.
+GC-5.2 Student is able to overcome the cultural barrier by perceiving cross-cultural GC-6 Student is able to determine and implement the priorities of his own activities and ways to improve it based on self- assessment.
+GC-0.1 Student is able to plan his life activities for the period of study in an educational Granization of study in an educational Granization of study in an educational development and professional growth, distribute them for long-medium- and short-term with justification of their relevance and determination of the necessary resources.
+Ability to analyze modern problems of science and production, solve complex (non-standard) tasks in GPC-1.1 Ability to solve complex (non-standard) tasks in professional activities; GPC-1.2 Ability to analyze modern problems of professional activity. science and production.
+GPC-2 professional knowledge using modern pedagogical GPC-2.2 Student is able to transfer professional GPC-3 Student is able to develop and implement new knowledge using information technology.
+GPC-3.1 Student is able to implement new effective technologies in professional activity; GPC-3.2 Student is able to develop new efficient technologies in professional activity; Is able to develop new efficient technologies in professional activity.

-Competence code Competence descriptor Competence formation indicators (within this course) GPC-4 scientific research, analyse GPC-4.1 Student is able to carry out scientific research; GPC-4.2 Student is able to prepare report reports. documentation.
-GPC-5 Student is able to carry out aGPC-5.1Student is able to carry out e feasibility study of projectsfeasibility study of projects in professional practice.GPC-5.2Student is able to carry out to feasibility studies of projects.
-GPC-6 Student is able to manage GPC-6.1 Student is able to organize processes; production processes.
-GPC-6.2 Student is able to manage teams.
-PC-18 Ability to prepare scientific and technical reports, reviews, publications based
+Competence code Competence descriptor Competence formation indicators (within this course) GPC-4 scientific research, analyse GPC-4.1 Student is able to carry out scientific research; GPC-4.2 Student is able to prepare report documentation.
+GPC-5 Student is able to carry out a techno-economic feasibility study of projects GPC-5.1 Student is able to carry out economic feasibility study of projects; GPC-5.2 Student is able to carry out technical feasibility studies of projects.
+GPC-6 C GPC-6.1 Student is able to organize production processes; GPC-6.2 Student is able to manage teams.
+PC-18 Ability to prepare scientific and technical reports, reviews, publications based on the results of research in the field of landscape architecture.
+PC-18.1 Ability to prepare scientific articles, reports on ongoing research;PC-18.2 Ability to develop work plans and programs for scientific research in the field of landscape architecture.